Stochastic Processes (MAGIC089)

 This course is part of the MAGIC core.

 The course will introduce the basic concept of stochastic processes.
 As special and important example the Brownian motion is considered.
-Different constructions for Brownian motion are given and the main properties of Brownian motion are derived and proven.
+The general theory of stochastic processes is studied.
 The stochastic integral is introduced and the Ito formula derived.

 Clicking on the link for a book will take you to the relevant Google Book Search page.
 You may be able to preview the book there.
 On the right hand side you will see links to places where you can buy the book.
 There is also link marked 'Find this book in a library'.
 This sometimes works well, but not always.
 (You will need to enter your location, but it will be saved after you do that for the first time.)